-Reader Response Blogs -- posted frequently on our website http://ttutreehouse.ning.com -- are the core of your daily work grade in all courses.
+Reader Response Blogs -- posted frequently on our website http://ttutreehouse.ning.com -- are the core of your daily work grade in writing and 2000-level literature courses.

-Reader Response Blogs respond to specific assigned texts or films as noted on your day-by-day syllabus.
+Response Blogs respond to specific assigned texts, prompts, or films as noted in class & on your day-by-day syllabus.
 Blogs over other films, guest speakers, alternate texts, campus events, or in response to class discussion can be used for extra credit.

 Blogs (a required part of your daily grade)

 According to Wikipedia, a blog (short for “web blog”) is “a Web site, usually maintained by an individual with regular entries of commentary, descriptions of events, or other material such as graphics or video. . . .‘Blog’ can also be used as a verb, meaning to maintain or add content to a blog.”

 An important genre of self-publishing like ‘zines and pamphlets, blogs are a popular form of citizen journalism and impact our understanding of music, culture, and politics.
 In the classroom, we use Blogs as our primary form of informal writing for homework, extra credit, and hopefully much more.
 Each student will be required to maintain a blog within the Ning, update it as required or when you are inspired, and share the blog with your peers and professor.